 Note: If you receive errors when you run AWS CLI commands, then see Troubleshoot AWS CLI errors.
 Also, make sure that you're using the most recent AWS CLI version.

-IAM users using the AWS Management Console generate temporary credentials and allow access only if MFA is used.
+IAM users that use the AWS Management Console generate temporary credentials and allow access only when they use MFA.

-The Boolean condition lets you restrict access with a key value set to true or false.
-You can add the IfExists condition operator to check if the MultiFactorAuthPresent key is present in the request.
-If the MultiFactorAuthPresent key isn't present, IfExists evaluates the condition element as true similar to the following:
+To enforce MFA authentication with the AWS CLI, add the IfExists condition operator to check if the MultiFactorAuthPresent key is in the request.
+The Boolean condition lets you restrict access with a key value that's set to true or false.
+If the MultiFactorAuthPresent key isn't in the request, then IfExists evaluates the condition element as true.

-Note: IAM users using the AWS CLI with long-term credentials are denied access and must use MFA to authenticate.
-Therefore, be sure to use an MFA token to authenticate your CLI session.
+Note: IAM users that use the AWS CLI with long-term credentials are denied access and must use MFA to authenticate.
+Make sure to use an MFA token to authenticate your CLI session.

 Related information